Wildlife Parks Where you can find Hippos in Uganda

-They are the second largest land animal in the world, only the elephant is bigger –they are the third heaviest animal in the world, only elephants and rhinos weigh more.
-A full-grown hippo can weight between 1 1/2 to 3 tons…that is a lot of weight.
-Males are larger than females.
+They are the second largest land animal in the world.
+Only the elephant is more enormous –they are the third heaviest animal in the world.
+Only elephants and rhinos weigh more.
+A full-grown hippo can weigh between 1 1/2 to 3 tons… which is a lot of weight.
+Males are more significant than females.

 They are semi-aquatic since they spend so much time in the water -however, they do not swim but bounce on the bottom of the lake or river.
-Even though they may weigh 3 tons they are surprisingly fast – in fact, they can run faster than humans (30 to 40 kilometers an hour for short distances).
+Even though they may weigh 3 tons, they are surprisingly fast and can run faster than humans (30 to 40 kilometers an hour for short distances).

-Some people assume that hippos are related to pigs, but they are actually related to whales and porpoises.
+Some people assume that hippos are related to pigs but are connected to whales and porpoises.

-Their life span is 40 to 50 years, they both reproduce and give birth while in the water.
-They grow in size until they are about 25 years in age.
-They live in pods, male hippos are bulls, females are cows, and baby hippos are referred to as calves.
-Hippos are considered some of the most dangerous animals in the world and many a death in Africa is due to an encounter with a hippo by a fisherman or villager.
-When you are on foot and a hippo is near – keep your distance for your well-being.
+Their life span is 40 to 50 years, and they reproduce and give birth while in the water.
+They grow in size until they are about 25 years of age.
+They live in pods.
+Male hippos are bulls, females are cows, and baby hippos are referred to as calves.
+Hippos are considered some of the most dangerous animals in the world, and many a death in Africa is due to an encounter with a hippo by a fisherman or villager.
+When you are on foot, and a hippo is near – keep your distance for your well-being.

-Hippos are hunted for their meat, hide- tusks that are sold as ivory, and they are hunted because they are considered dangerous to the communities surrounding their habitat and that includes fishermen in their boats that are at times overturned by hippos.
+Hippos are hunted for their meat, hide-tusks sold as ivory, and they are hunted because they are considered dangerous to the communities surrounding their habitat, including fishermen in their boats that are overturned by hippos.